x

 Day 10

 Mangroves, beaches and an offshore coral reef surround Toliara (Tuléar), near the mouth of the Onilahy River.
-Just southeast of the city, you can explore the Arboretum d’Antsokay, created by a Swiss botanist in 1980 amid a swathe of spiny forest.
-Garden guides lead you past more than 900 mostly endemic plant species, and you might spy flitting butterflies or lemurs tucked into branches.
-Within the port, there’s also a fascinating small museum dedicated to local marine life.
+Just southeast of the city, the Arboretum d’Antsokay was created by a Swiss botanist in 1980 amid a swathe of spiny forest.
+Garden guides lead you past more than 900 mostly endemic plant species, flitting butterflies or lemurs tucked into branches.
+Within the port, a fascinating small museum is dedicated to local marine life.

 Day at sea